 This Is Not 2008

-Wow, what a month.
+Wow, the last eight weeks have certainly brought a range of emotions!
 In times of uncertainty, one of the best things we can do to ease our fears is to educate ourselves with research, facts, and data.
 With concerns of a recession on everyone’s minds, it’s important to take a look at what has transpired over the years and how the Jacksonville housing market has successfully weathered these storms.
 Here are three things to keep in mind:

 1. Jacksonville’s housing market is strong